pitmanme/HiMap/README.md

 Troubleshooting
 -----
 * Why is optimization not finding a random seed design? \
 Check that similarity scores are not zero, nearly zero, or in large part near zero.
 If the similarity scores are non-zero but very dissimilar, try decreasing the neighbor distance cutoff value (epsilon) selected during clustering.
-If the similarity scores are zero or near non-zero, this may be an example of a rare bug in the LOMAP similarity scores.
-Check that the ligands and indeed very dissimilar.
-If they are not, consider using an alternate similarity metric.
+If the similarity scores are zero or near zero, this may be an example of a rare limitation, currently in development, in the LOMAP similarity scores.
+Check that the ligands are indeed very dissimilar.
+If they are not, consider using an alternate similarity metric for the time being.